reinhardbuyabo/inventory_management_v2/README.md

 ## Feedback
 - [ ] 1.
 Integrate the Point of Sale System, i.e, emulate/simulate buying and selling to reduce stock
 - [ ] 2.
 Clarify User Roles: Admin, Manager, and Employee roles
 - [ ] 3.
 An admin/business owner might not be involved in the day-to-day operations.
-So how can the process of ordering and requesting for stock be delegated, say to the manager, in such a way that there is maximum efficiency in terms of requesting for stock.
+So how can the process of ordering and requesting for stock be delegated, say to the manager, in such a way that there is maximum efficiency in terms of requesting for stock?